I have a good hypothetical for you on job loyalty. And I haven’t done a good ole’ fashion reader poll in ages. So, it’s time.

 Let me first set this one up with some context.

-Most of us in Gens X and Y have parents who have or had one job for the large majority of their working career.
+Most of us in Gens X, Y, and Z have parents who have or had one job for the large majority of their working career.
 My father, for example, worked in state government from the moment he graduated until retirement.
 My father-in-law had the same job since he was 18 until just this past year.
 This was more of the norm than the exception.

 For younger generations, I would expect this to be the EXTREMELY rare exception.